J0m1ty/JomMod/README.md

 ### Description of Mod
-`Allows admins to use /js command in-game`
+Allows admins to use `/js` command in-game

-`Adds /skip commands to skip the current map`
+Adds `/skip` commands to skip the current map

-`Adds /skip command to skip the current map`

-`Adds /whisper command to tell another player something secretly`
+Adds `/whisper` command to tell another player something secretly

 ### Building a Jar